Ash-oo7/BrainBox/README.md

-# Brainbox – Your Desktop-Only Sticky Notes App
+# BrainBox – Your Desktop-Only Sticky Notes App
 A minimal, full-stack sticky notes app designed for desktops to organize important tasks efficiently.

 ---